CityofPittsburgh/365-api/TOKEN.md

 # Refresh token

 A refresh token is used to generate an access token.
 An access token is required with every call to Sharepoint endpoints within the 365 REST API.
+This is required in order for the various applications that store data in Azure (e.g. [ACCMobile](https://accmobile.azurewebsites.us/), [PGH Supply](https://pghsupply.azurewebsites.us/), and [Maintenance Requests](https://maintenancerequest.azurewebsites.us/login)) to function properly.

 **A new refresh token must be generated every six months.**

 Last refresh: 6/26/2020
 **Next refresh needed by 12/16/2020 (ten-day buffer to be safe)**

 To complete this process, you must be set up as a Sharepoint administrator in 365, and must have admin access over each inidvidual SharePoint site as well (you can configure that from [this page](https://cityofpittsburgh-admin.sharepoint.com/_layouts/15/online/SiteCollections.aspx)).
+Consult Paul Scherrer or the service desk if you need to become a Sharepoint admin.

+Before beginning the process, read through all the steps below.
+We recommend using the [Postman](https://www.postman.com/) desktop application for constructing the required API calls.
+You'll be most efficient if, prior to starting, you open up three tabs in Postman and construct the API calls required in steps 2, 3, and 4.
+To start, leave blank the param values you'll generate over the course of the process, then fill them in once you've got them and you're ready to fire off a request.

 ## Step 1: Register the app
 Navigate [here](https://cityofpittsburgh.sharepoint.com/_layouts/15/appregnew.aspx ), and register a new third party application in the Sharepoint tenant.